Adam Dustan

 1. Overview

-As the Lead Product Designer at Snap Finance, I was responsible for driving the 0-to-1 design of their first consumer mobile app, spanning account servicing, originations (financing application), store finder tool, and Auth experiences.
-I oversaw UX & UI strategy and execution, from leading usability research sessions and defining interaction patterns to collaborating closely with product and engineering partners to ensure alignment and quality.
+As the Lead Product Designer of the consumer experience at Snap Finance, I was responsible for driving the 0-to-1 design of their first mobile app, spanning account servicing, originations (financing application), shopping, and Auth experiences.

-I directly contributed to shaping and prioritizing product and design roadmaps and backlogs, led a cross-functional workshop and a discovery research session to identify pain points and areas of opportunity to enhance the experience and drive KPIs, helped develop a new brand language, and spearheaded the adoption of Snap’s first design system, Mercury.
+I directly contributed to shaping and prioritizing product, design, and engineering roadmaps and backlogs, led a cross-functional workshop and multiple discovery research sessions to identify areas of opportunity to enhance the experience and drive KPIs, helped develop a new brand language, and spearheaded the adoption of Snap’s first design system, Mercury.

 Role